197g/zosimos/Readme.md

 # Zosimos

-A library for common image operations, so quick and embeddable that you might barely notice it running.
-At least that's the goal.
-The implementation uses pre-built GPU pipelines, the same you will find used in video games, to wrap an image manipulation interface more familiar from CPU-based libraries.
+Zosimos is a statically typed language with an embeddable interpreter for raster graphics compositing pipelines.
+Built on Rust's `wgpu` to target WebGPU it abstracts, through native capabilities or emulation, color-space aware editing capabilities across platforms including the web.
+The implementation builds on SPIR-V graphics and compute shaders to execute largely asynchronously and close to hardware capabilities.
+The user facing programming language provides an image manipulation interface with operations similar to those found in GEGL and imagemagick.

 Plan: See <docs/roadmap.md>.